molan-git/awesome-sailfishos/README.md

 community.
 This list is a heavily modified fork of the following original list:
 [Awesome Sailfish OS](https://github.com/sailfishos-community/awesome-sailfishos).
 Any support to keep the list up to date is very welcome.

+> [!IMPORTANT]
+> Use the links to websites and chat groups below at your own risk.

 ## Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->